Trooper fatally shoots man near North East, returning fire after deputy wounded

 "While the fight was in progress between the two men, shots were fired from within the apartment.
 The sheriff’s deputy was struck by gunfire.
 In fear for their lives, one of the troopers returned fire and immediately retreated from the apartment to take cover with the injured deputy and the other trooper," an MSP spokesperson outlined.

-As of late Sunday night, MSP officials had not specified who fired those shots inside that Chesapeake Ridge Lane apartment, which resulted in the deputy suffering a gunshot wound to his arm and the MSP trooper - while returning gunfire - fatally shooting the 24-year-old man.
-Nor did they specify how many other people were inside that apartment at the time of the incident.
+As of late Sunday night, MSP officials had not specified who fired those shots inside the apartment, nor did they specify how many other people were inside that apartment at the time of the incident.

 MSP Homicide Unit detectives conducted an on-scene investigation, and the agency's crime scene technicians processed the scene, according to police.
 Also on scene was a Cecil County State’s Attorney’s Office representative.